 Below is a list of frequently asked questions that we constantly receive.
 If you have any other questions that are not listed below, please do not hesitate to contact us!

 Do I have to rent a mountain bike or can I bring my own?

 You are welcome to bring your own bike.

-If you don’t have your own bike (or maybe you’d like to try something a little nicer), we rent two types of mountain bikes, both made by Specialized.
-Rent a Rockhopper Pro hardtail for $90/week, or a full suspension SX Trail for 160$/week.
+If you don’t have your own bike (or maybe you’d like to try something a little nicer), we rent several types of mountain bikes.
+Rent a riprock hardtail for $115/week, a double suspension Norco Fluid for 175$/week or a full suspension status for 245$/week.
 See the Bikes & Gear Rental Page

 for more info.